 Go to a local rape crisis center or emergency room.
-The closest hospital to the Georgia State University campus is Grady Memorial Hospital.
-For medical assistance near you, visit our resources page or contact Student Victim Assistance for more information.
+The closest hospital to the Georgia State University Atlanta campus is Grady Memorial Hospital.
+For medical assistance near our campus locations, visit our resources section or contact Student Victim Assistance for more information.
 Medical attention is vital, as you may have injuries of which you are unaware.
 They can also test you for sexually transmitted diseases and provide emergency contraception if desired.

 It is important that you receive treatment at a facility where the staff is specially trained to provide care for sexual assault survivors and to use the correct methods for evidence collection.
 If you have any questions before or after medical treatment, you may contact Student Victim Assistance.